Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Materials and methods

 \subsection{XRR}

-XRR measurements were performed at room temperature, \qty{20 \pm 1}{\celsius}, using a D8 Advance reflectometer (Bruker AXS, Karlsruhe, Germany) with horizontal sample geometry and a vertical goniometer, allowing the liquid surface to be studied without being disturbed during the measurements.
+XRR measurements were performed at room temperature, \qty{20 \pm 1}{\celsius}, using a D8 Advance reflectometer (Bruker AXS, Karlsruhe, Germany) with a horizontal sample geometry and a vertical goniometer, allowing the liquid surface to be studied without disturbance during the measurements.
 A Teflon trough (Riegler \& Kirstein GmbH, Potsdam, Germany), with the dimensions of \qty{11.5}{\centi\meter} parallel and \qty{32.5}{\centi\meter} perpendicular to the beam propagation, was enclosed in a box with Kapton windows through which the incident and reflected X-ray beams pass.
 XRR curves were measured in the $\theta-2\theta$ geometry, where $\theta$ is the incident angle.
 A conventional X-ray tube with a copper anode (Cu K$_{\alpha}$, wavelength $\lambda = \qty{0.154}{\nano\meter}$) was used to generate an X-ray beam with a line focus.
 The beam was monochromatized with a Göbel mirror (W/Si multilayer) and collimated through two narrow horizontal slits of \qty{0.1}{\milli\meter} width with a switchable Cu attenuator in between.
 Soller slits ($\Delta\theta_x = \qty{25}{\milli\radian}$) were placed after the last horizontal slit and directly in front of the detector.
+Detection resolution is defined by a $0.1\,\mathrm{mm} \times 15\,\mathrm{mm}$ (vertical $\times$ horizontal) slit at $220\,\mathrm{mm}$, and the intensity is integrated over this slit by the line detector.
 The intensity was recorded with a Våntec-1 line detector (Bruker AXS, Germany).
-Intensities were corrected using the known attenuation factors and corrected for the variable footprint where necessary.
+Intensities were corrected using known attenuation factors and, where necessary, for the variable footprint.
 Finally, the angular XRR curves were transformed to XRR curves as a function of the perpendicular scattering vector component, $q_z=4\pi \sin(\theta/\lambda)$.
+Laboratory-based XRR has extremely low intensity and therefore comes without risk of beam damage or heating.
+Moreover, the fast exchange of the surfactants between the interface and the bulk ensures that beam damage does not accumulate over time.